 Hugo Chavez, the Venezuelan president, calls on Spanish owners to begin negotiations.

-The decrees met with opposition from Fedecamaras, the Venezuelan federation of chambers of commerce.
+Besides politicians, the decrees have also encountered opposition from Fedecamaras, the Venezuelan federation of chambers of commerce.

 Jose Manuel Gonzalez, a business chamber leader of Fedecamaras, said: “We ask the president: Why does he fear democracy?”

 He said that the package of laws included socialist concepts that voters rejected last year as part of a proposed overhaul of Venezuela’s constitution.

 “We are sure that this is nothing more than imposing the reform project that was rejected in December,” Gonzalez said.

 Last week Chavez separately announced plans to nationalise Banco de Venezuela, a private bank belonging to Spain’s Grupo Santander.

 One decree establishes a civilian militia that critics say could emulate the citizen groups that control many aspects of community life in Cuba.

 Another gives Chavez the ability to designate regional authorities who critics say could undermine the power of locally elected officials.